cockroachdb/docs/src/current/v23.2/cluster-virtualization-setting-scopes.md

 Refer to the [Cluster Virtualization Overview]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}#known-limitations) for further detail.
 {{site.data.alerts.end}}

-When [cluster virtualization]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}) is enabled, each [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}) has a scope, which may be the virtual cluster or the system virtual cluster.
+When [cluster virtualization]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}) is enabled, each cluster setting has a scope, which may be a virtual cluster or the system virtual cluster.
+This page categorizes each public cluster setting by scope.
+For descriptions and details about each public cluster setting, refer to [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}).

-- When a cluster setting is scoped to the virtual cluster, it affects only the virtual cluster and not the system virtual cluster.
-To configure a cluster setting that is scoped to the virtual cluster, you must have the `admin` role on the virtual cluster, and you must connect to the virtual cluster before configuring the setting.
-The majority of cluster settings are scoped to the virtual cluster and are visible only when connected to the virtual cluster.
+- When a cluster setting is scoped to a virtual cluster, it affects only a virtual cluster and not the system virtual cluster.
+To configure a cluster setting that is scoped to a virtual cluster, you must have the `admin` role on the virtual cluster, and you must connect to the virtual cluster before configuring the setting.
+The majority of cluster settings are scoped to a virtual cluster and are visible only when connected to the virtual cluster.
-- When a cluster setting is scoped to the system virtual cluster, it effects the entire storage cluster.
+- When a cluster setting is scoped to the system virtual cluster, it affects the entire CockroachDB cluster.
 To configure a cluster setting that is scoped to the system virtual cluster, you must have the `admin` role on the system virtual cluster, and you must connect to the system virtual cluster before configuring the setting.
 For example, the cluster setting `admission.disk_bandwidth_tokens.elastic.enabled` is scoped to the system virtual cluster.
 - When a cluster setting is system-visible, it can be set only from the system virtual cluster but can be queried from any virtual cluster.
-For example, a virtual cluster can query a system-visible cluster setting's value, such as `storage.max_sync_duration`, to help adapt to the storage cluster's configuration.
+For example, a virtual cluster can query a system-visible cluster setting's value, such as `storage.max_sync_duration`, to help adapt to the CockroachDB cluster's configuration.

 {% comment %}
 Src: cockroach gen settings-list --show-class --show-format against v23.2.0-rc.2